theill/theill.github.io/about.md

 title: About
 ---

-My name is Peter Theill and I'm a software developer.
-I started coding back in 1987 on a C64 but got more serious around 1994 where I released some of my first shareware products.
+My name is Peter Theill.
+I'm a software developer and co-founder of [Drivr](http://drivr.com/).
+I started coding way back in 1987 on a good old C64 and got more serious around 1994 where some of my first shareware products were released.

+---

 ### Work